Colimit-Based Composition of High-Level Computing Devices: Implementation

-Unlike computons, a computon morphism is specified as a record with two arguments for delimiting domain and codomain (see Appendix \ref{app:code}).
-Apart from the six components from Definition \ref{def:morphism}, a \code{Morphism} record requires a proof that the function between computing devices is an inclusion as well as a proof that both boundary conditions from Definition \ref{def:morphism} are met.\footnote{The proof of inclusion for the $\Sigma$-component is constructed dynamically to reduce proof tasks for developers.} This record forms the basis of a computon monomorphism which also is a record but with proofs that all the components from Definition \ref{def:morphism} are injective.
+Unlike computons, a computon morphism is specified as a record with two arguments for delimiting domain and codomain.
+Apart from the six components from Definition \ref{def:morphism}, a \code{Morphism} record requires a proof that the function between computing devices is an inclusion as well as a proof that both boundary conditions from Definition \ref{def:morphism} are met.\footnote{The proof of inclusion for the $\underline{n}$-component is constructed dynamically to reduce proof tasks for developers.} This record forms the basis of a computon monomorphism which also is a record but with proofs that all the components from Definition \ref{def:morphism} are injective.
 A monomorphism serves in turn as the basis for specifying in- and out-markers.
-The former requires a mono from a trivial computon embedded into all the inports of the codomain computon.
+The former requires a mono from a trivial computon into all the inports of the codomain computon.
 The latter is similar but requires a proof that the trivial computon can be inserted into all the outports of the codomain.
-Both in- and out-markers require a proof that the cardinality of the types from the trivial computon is less or equal to the cardinality of the set of types of the codomain computon.

-To assist developers in forming trivial computons, primitive computons, morphisms, monomorphisms and markers, we provide Idris functions that facilitate the construction of such objects.
+To assist developers in forming trivials, primitives, (mono)morphisms and markers, we provide Idris functions that facilitate the construction of such objects.
 To specify colimits, we also define records for spans, coproducts and pushouts.
-Coproduct and pushout are simply computed as in Definitions \ref{def:coproduct} and \ref{def:pushout} through Algorithm \ref{alg:coproduct} (discussed in Appendix \ref{app:algorithms}).

-By offering functions to compute coproducts and pushouts, we provide a basis for the implementation of the elementary composition operators described in Sec. \ref{sec:operators}.
-The signatures of the operators for total/partial sequencing, asynchronous parallelising and closed/open branching, along with all the computon constructions presented in this section, are described in Appendix \ref{app:code}.
+Coproduct and pushout are simply computed as in Definitions \ref{def:coproduct} and \ref{def:pushout} through a concrete algorithm.
+By offering functions to compute coproducts and pushouts, we provide a basis for the implementation of the elementary composition operators described in Sect. \ref{sec:operators}, namely total/partial sequencing, asynchronous parallelising and closed/open branching.
 The operator for synchronous parallelising is not implemented since this is built out of partial sequencing and asynchronous parallelising.
 The source code of the implemented programming environment, together with examples, are publicly available at \url{https://github.com/damianarellanes/computons-idris}.